Tools4everBV/HelloID-Conn-SA-Full-Exchange-On-premise-DistributionGroupCreate/README.md

 ### Powershell data source 'Exchange-create-check-names-distributiongroup'
 This Powershell data source runs an Active Directory query to verify the name of the distribution group is not already present.

-### Delegated form task 'Exchange-on-premise-create-distribution-group'
+### Delegated form task 'Exchange on-premise - Create new distribution list'
 This delegated form task will create the distribution group in Exchange with a corresponding AD group.

 ## Getting help